-Re-build develops innovative projects in its efforts to help rebuild better lives for internally displaced people and refugees.
+Re-build develops innovative and ecological projects in its efforts to help rebuild better lives for internally displaced people and refugees.

-Came into being in response to the humanitarian crisis in Syria, Re-build has focused its efforts to develop creative, ecological and sustainable projects for the reconstruction of war-torn areas in Syria.
+Re-build, which came into being in response to the humanitarian crisis in Syria, has focused its efforts to develop creative, ecological and sustainable projects for the reconstruction of war-torn areas in Syria.

 Re-build aims to support these initiatives by helping Syrian people to reconstruct their lives in their home countries.
 In addition to providing basic services regarding protection, food, shelter, health and education, we aim to develop innovative projects targeting vulnerable groups within Syria.
 Our first international project concerns north-eastern Syria, in particular the municipalities of Kobanê and Cizire.
-We work in partnership with the local administration and other NGOs working in the region, as well as utilising the skills and experiences of the local inhabitants.
-We have made it our mission to work within our Sustainability framework wherever possible.
+We work in partnership with the local administration and other NGOs working in the region, while utilising the skills and experiences of the local inhabitants.
+We have made it our mission to work within our sustainability framework wherever possible.

 Below are a list of projects Re-build has been working on: